Egon-Framework/status-api-schema/README.md

 [![](https://app.codacy.com/project/badge/Grade/14c1aa3bed5a43a1b92e02679db13337)](https://app.codacy.com/gh/Egon-Framework/status-api-schema/dashboard)

-The status API is responsible for exposing Egon runtime metrics for use by the Egon visualization dashboard.
+The status API is responsible for tracking Egon runtime metrics within a distributed runtime environment.
 This repository defines the API specification and provides documentation for running associated development tasks.

-The API is defined using the [OpenAPI](https://www.openapis.org/) specification (formally called _swagger_).
+The API is defined using the [OpenAPI](https://www.openapis.org/) specification (formerly called _swagger_).
 Suitable examples are included in the specification for running a small development server.
+All specifications included in this repository are treated as _working documents_ and are updated as necessary to support development on the Egon Framework.

 ## Developer Guidelines